ZylleDK/RustPlayground/README.md

 # Data types:
-Keep in mind that Rust is a statically typed language, which means that it must know the types of all variables at compile time.\n
+Keep in mind that Rust is a statically typed language, which means that it must know the types of all variables at compile time.

 Scalar types: